jadenngo13/HospitalManager/README.md

   - Logins can be edited by 'Admin' user

-  - Different user interface and functionality for 'Admin', 'Doctor', and 'Patient users
+  - Different user interface and functionality for 'Admin'/'Doctor'/'Patient' users

   - IDs auto generate whenever new 'Patient'/'Doctor' created